tomasotosolini/p0002/test/elements/readme_elements_tests.txt

 #   Please contact at gmail: tomaso.tosolini
 #

-The minimum tests for all the elements should include:
+The minimum recommended test set for the elements is:

 1.
 The creation test, done with and without the factory